DOCUMENT TSC-2026/B73 · BLOG POST 73 · ECOSYSTEM STRATEGY · REV. 01

 interchangeable.

 Founders often quote a monthly churn number and an annual one as if they are the same story scaled by twelve.
 They are not.
-Monthly churn compounds, so a steady 3% monthly does not become 36% annually, it lands closer to the low 30s once you account for the shrinking base each month.
-The intuition trap is treating monthly times twelve as your annual rate.
+Monthly churn compounds, so a steady 3% monthly does not become 36% annually.
+It lands closer to the low 30s once you account for the shrinking base each month.
+The intuition trap is treating monthly times twelve as your annual rate, which overstates the problem on a percentage basis while understating the compounding drag.

-The practical move is to pick the window that matches the decision.
-For weekly operating cadence and spotting a sudden break, watch monthly.
-For benchmarking the health of the business and talking to anyone who might invest or acquire, use trailing-twelve-month.
-And never compare your monthly number to someone else's annual number, which happens more than you would think and always flatters or panics you for no reason.
+The practical move is to pick the window that matches the decision in front of you.
+For weekly operating cadence and for spotting a sudden break in retention, watch monthly.
+For benchmarking the health of the business and for any conversation with someone who might invest or acquire, use trailing-twelve-month.
+And never compare your monthly number to someone else's annual number.
+That happens more often than you would think and always flatters or panics you for no reason.
+It is like comparing your sprint time to someone else's marathon pace.

 The benchmark trap